Laurent-I/laurentirakarma-term1-a/README.md

 git clone https://github.com/Laurent-I/laurentirakarama-term1-a.git
 ```

-Replace `your-username` and `your-project-name` with your GitHub username and the name of your project.

 ## Setting Up the Project

 After cloning the project, you need to import it into your IDE.
 If you're using IntelliJ IDEA, follow these steps: